-•, Special Survey No.1 age ≤ 5 Special Survey No.2 5 < age ≤ 10 Special Survey No.3 10 < age ≤ 15 Special Survey No.4 and Subsequent age > 15 1.
+Survey No.1 je ≤ 5 Special Survey No.2 5 < age ≤ 10 Special Survey No.3 10 < age ≤ 15 Special Survey No.4 and Subsequent age > 15 1.
+Suspe ct areas 1.
 Suspect areas 1.
 Suspect areas 1.
-Suspect areas 1.
-Suspect areas 2.
-One section of deck plating for the full beam of the ship within the cargo area 2.
-Within the cargo area: .1 Each deck plate .2 One transverse section 2.
+Suspect areas plating beam o ection of deck for the full of the ship the cargo area 2.
+Within the cargo area:.1 Each deck plate.2 One transverse section 2.
 Within the cargo area: .1 Each deck plate .2 Two transverse sections (1) .3 All wind and water strakes 2.
 Within the cargo area: .1 Each deck plate .2 Three transverse sections (1) .3 Each bottom plate 3.
 Selected wind and water strakes outside the cargo area 3.
 Selected wind and water strakes outside the cargo area 3.
-All wind and water strakes, full length 4.
+All wind and water strakes, full length genera and rec corrosi those s membe close-u rements, for I assessment cording of on pattern, of structural ers subject to up survey ing to Table I. 4.
 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. 4.
 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. 4.
-Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. 4.
-Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I.
+Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table I. (1): at least one section is to include a ballast tank within 0.5L amidships.